 People will occasionally refer to a restriction against having seven 1 bits in the top 11 bits of the CAN header.
 There is no such restriction, and the statements are the result of a misunderstanding.
 There is a restriction against having seven consecutive recessive bits on the CAN segment, but sending seven consecutive 1 bits will not result in this.
+CAN uses a bit-stuffing technique to prevent that by inserting

+100 consecutive 1 bits will not result in this.
 CAN uses a bit-stuffing technique to prevent that by inserting a dominant bit on the line after the fifth consecutive recessive bit, and removing it at the receiver.